Esayed4/Kafka-Messaging-System/README.md

 ## Files

+- `create_topic_practice.py`: Script for creating a Kafka topic named `practice` with 3 partitions.
-- `create_producer.py`: Script for creating a Kafka producer that sends messages to a Kafka topic.
+- `create_producer.py`: Script for creating a Kafka producer that sends messages to the `practice` topic.
-- `create_consumer.py`: Script for creating a Kafka consumer that reads messages from a Kafka topic.
+- `create_consumer.py`: Script for creating a Kafka consumer that reads messages from the `practice` topic.
+- `create_concumer1.py`: Similar to `create_consumer.py`, but processes keys and values differently.

 ## Requirements